 Even within wolf populations, there are major differences.
 Ethiopian wolves are desert dwellers and weigh only about 25 pounds, while the northern gray wolves that inhabit the northern hemisphere can reach up to 136 pounds.
-The gray wolf is the most prolific wolf species in the world, with many of them living in parts of the United States, Canada, Europe and Asia.
-Arctic wolves and Australian dingoes are subspecies of wolves, living in vastly different climates.
+The gray wolf is the most prolific wolf species in the world, with many living in parts of the United States, Canada, Europe and Asia.
+Arctic wolves and Australian dingoes are subspecies of wolves living in vastly different climates.

 One of the most interesting things about wolves is the way they communicate by howling.
-This melodic vocalization, often represented on TV and in movies with the wolf at the edge of a cliff with its head held high towards the moon, sounds eerie and sad.
-However, wolves most often howl in a series of short, high calls in a chorus with other wolves.
+This melodic vocalization, often represented on TV and in movies with the wolf at the edge of a cliff with its head held high toward the moon, sounds eerie and sad.
+However, wolves usually howl in a series of short, high calls in a chorus with other wolves.
 They do this to maintain pack unity.
 And while this is done at night, it’s not directed at the moon.
 A howl may be performed by a lonesome wolf who is lost from its pack, and they are also used to rally the troops for hunting or to emphasize territorial boundaries.

-Why Wolves Are so Crucial
+Why Wolves Are So Crucial